Guide to pricing United Airlines award flights (No award chart? No problem!)

 - Lots of available award seats to Oceania for 35,000 United Airlines miles

-United Airlines gives you excellent value for redeeming your miles.
-And there are several sweet spots, like discounted pricing on short-haul flights outside North America.
+You can receive extremely high United Airlines miles value when redeeming for several sweet spots, like discounted pricing on short-haul flights outside North America.
 You’ll never pay fuel surcharges, even on partner airlines.
 Read our United MileagePlus review for more details.